Lilacbibi/GAN_flask/README.md

 # GAN_flask
-This is the model deployment of the conditional GAN model as part of the final project for the course CISB63.
+This is the model deployment of conditional GAN model as part of my final project for the course CISB63 in Mt.SAC.